Breamish Valley War Memorial Project

 - Westwood Hall

-We acknowledge that there may be omissions from the list of fallen individuals and, therefore, we have made provision for names to be added.
+The steering group acknowledges that there may be omissions from the list of fallen individuals and, therefore, it has made provision for names to be added.
 The inclusion criteria, and the procedure for requesting a name to be added to the Roll of Honour and War Memorial, are set out in the following document:

 - Robbie Burn (Project Lead) Email: email@example.com Tel: 01665 578576